Daguhh/naivecalendar/README.rst

 - naivecalendar.py : that print a list-formatted calendar entries to sdtout
 - naivecalendar.sh : that run rofi in script mode with the previous file

-Plus, a theme file:
+Plus, a couple of theme files:

 - /themes/<theme>.rasi : a rofi configration file (shape and colors)
+- /themes/<theme>.cfg : an ini file that define calendar content

-Simply copy those files in the same folder
+Simply copy those files in the same folder (.ie : keep the tree as it is)

 Then, Launch with::